-Sometimes it's hard to decide on the right treatment.
-You may feel that everything's happening so fast you don't have time to think things through.
-If you're feeling unsure about your options, check with your doctor how soon your treatment should start, and take as much time as you can before making a decision.
+Sometimes it is difficult to decide on the type of treatment to have.
+You may feel that everything is happening too fast.
+Check with your doctor how soon your treatment should start, and take as much time as you can before making a decision.

-You have the right to accept or refuse any treatment offered by your doctors and other health care professionals.
-Some people with advanced cancer choose treatment even if it only offers a small benefit for a short period of time.
+You have the right to accept or refuse any treatment offered.
+Some people with more advanced cancer choose treatment even if it offers only a small benefit for a short period.
 Others want to make sure the benefits outweigh the side effects so that they have the best possible quality of life.
-Some people choose options that focus on reducing symptoms and make them feel as well as possible.

 When your doctor first tells you that you have cancer, you may not remember the details about what you are told.
 Taking notes or recording the discussion may help.
 Many people like to have a family member or friend go with them to take part in the discussion, take notes or simply listen.

 If you are confused or want clarification, you can ask for further explanation – see our list of suggested questions.
 If you have several questions, you may want to talk to a nurse or ask the office manager if it is possible to book a longer appointment.

 You may want to get a second opinion from another specialist to confirm or clarify your doctor’s recommendations or reassure you that you have explored all of your options.
 Specialists are used to people doing this.
 Your doctor can refer you to another specialist and send your initial results to that person.
 You can get a second opinion even if you have started treatment or still want to be treated by your first doctor.
 You might decide you would prefer to be treated by the doctor who provided the second opinion.